Djhranicky/ConcertTracker-SE-Project/docs/Sprint4.md

 Create /follow endpoint to allow users to follow other users.
 The POST route will toggle whether a user follows another user.
 The GET route takes two options as a query parameter. type = followers will give a list of users that follow the given user. type = following will give a list of users that a given user follows.

+Create /userinfo endpoint to allow users to retrieve information about a specific user.
+The GET route will return user details including name and email when provided with a valid username in the request payload.
+The route validates that the username exists and is not empty.

+Create /users endpoint to provide access to the complete list of users.
+The GET route returns an array of all usernames along with a count of total users in the system.
+The endpoint dynamically updates when new users are added to the database, ensuring the returned data is always current.

 ### Unit Tests

 Wrote unit tests for each route implemented so far and for managing the session with JWT tokens stored in cookies